conduktor/conduktor-docs/docs/platform/reference/resource-reference/self-service.md

 ```
 ** SelfServicePolicy checks:**
 - `spec.targetKind` can be `Topic` or `Connector` but it will cover more resources in the future
-- `spec.rules.condition` is a valid CEL expression, see [CEL documentation](https://cel.dev) for more information, it will be parsed and evaluated against the resource body for example
+- `spec.rules[].condition` is a valid CEL expression, see [CEL documentation](https://cel.dev) for more information, it will be evaluated against the resource
-  - `spec.configs["retention.ms"]` to access the configs map
-  - `metadata.name` to access the resource name
-  - `metadata.labels["data-criticality"]` to access a labels value
-  - `int(string(spec.configs["retention.ms"]))` a valid expression to convert the string value of `spec.configs["retention.ms"]` to an int
-  - `metadata.labels["data-criticality"] in ["C0", "C1", "C2"]` is a valid expression to check if the label exists and is one of the values in the list
-  - `metadata.name.matches("^click\\.[a-z0-9-]+\\.(avro|json)$")` is a valid expression to check if the name matches the regex
-- `spec.rules.errorMessage` is a string that will be displayed in the Console UI when the condition is not met
+- `spec.rules[].errorMessage` is a string that will be displayed when the condition is not met

 With the two policies declared above, the following Topic resource would succeed validation:
 ````yaml